jacobeand/startup/README.md

 i learned how to create a server and access it from any device, and also how to ssh into the server so I can edit the files ssh command is ssh -i "my pair.pem file" ubuntu@18.219.234.254 IP is 18.219.234.254

+##simon css
+I learned that em is a way to measure things using the width of the letter m, which is the widest character and keeps things spaced correctly across all devices and fonts.